sbglasius/geb/README.md

 }
 ```

-and pass on the `geb.env` system property when running your tests via Gradle
+And pass on the `geb.env` system property if running your tests via Gradle:
 ```groovy
 // build.gradle
 tasks.withType(Test) {